Bounty hunters kidnapped a man for ransom — and police walked away from the case - NewsBreak

 William Ellenburg is a bail bondsman and said that Holland did everything wrong if he was trying to execute an arrest warrant.

-“He (Holland) shouldn’t have touched him, he shouldn’t have knocked on that door,” said Ellenburg, who added bounty hunters and bail bondsmen are not allowed to force entry into someone’s home to effect an arrest in Colorado.6 charged in ‘ghost worker’ plot at Port Tampa Bay
+“He (Holland) shouldn’t have touched him, he shouldn’t have knocked on that door,” said Ellenburg, who added bounty hunters and bail bondsmen are not allowed to force entry into someone’s home to effect an arrest in Colorado.Community groups weigh in after KCPD chief announces plan to retire

 Ellenburg said Holland was foolish to post his alleged crime on Instagram.